cortrudolph/SLU_IO_Psych/content/authors/Julie Schaefer/_index.md

 ---
 # Display name
-title: Julie Klein
+title: Julie Schaefer
 # Username (this should match the folder name)

 authors:
-- Julie Klein
+- Julie Schaefer

 # Is this the primary user of the site?
 superuser: false